ably/ably-java/README.md

 * Type in `io/ably/ably-java/1.0.1` into "Target Repository Path" ensuring the correct version is included.
 The drag in the files in `java/build/release/1.0.1/`
 * You will see a notice "You have 8 unpublished item(s) for this version", make sure you click "Publish".
 Wait a few minutes and check that your version has all the necessary files at https://bintray.com/ably-io/ably/ably-java/1.0.1?sort=&order=#files/io/ably/ably-java/1.0.1 for example.
 * Update the README text in Bintray.

+### Create release on Github

+* Visit [https://github.com/ably/ably-java/tags](https://github.com/ably/ably-java/tags) and `Add release notes` for the release including links to the changelog entry and the JCenter releases.

 Similarly for the Android release at https://bintray.com/ably-io/ably/ably-android.
 Run `gradle android:assembleRelease` locally to generate the files, and drag in the files in